hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/hedera-account-service-isAuthorized-design.md

 * This mainly affects the method `getVirtualAddresses` which will return an array, but it will have _at most one_ EVM address in it.
+* An issue is present to edit HIP-632 to clarify that it is dealing with aliases, not virtual addresses.

 ## Phased implementation